Decision

 How we reached our judgement

-Our regulatory judgement is based on all the relevant information we obtained during the inspection as well as analysis of information received from THG through its regulatory returns and other regulatory engagement activity.
+Our regulatory judgement is based on all of the relevant information we obtained during the responsive engagement process and an analysis of information supplied by THG in its regulatory returns.

 Summary of findings

-During the inspection, THG provided evidence-based assurance that it has appropriate systems in place to ensure the health and safety of its tenants in their homes and associated communal areas.
+During our inspection in 2025, THG provided evidence-based assurance that it has appropriate systems in place to ensure the health and safety of its tenants in their homes and associated communal areas.
 THG demonstrated that it has a good understanding of its compliance position with landlord health and safety requirements.
 Its performance information demonstrated a good level of reported compliance with legal obligations.

-THG has evidenced that it provides an effective and timely repairs service to tenants and continues to implement actions to improve the service and outcomes to tenants, including to address issues in relation to the damp, mould and condensation service.
+Through the inspection THG provided evidence that it provides an effective and timely repairs service to tenants and continues to implement actions to improve the service and outcomes to tenants.

-In relation to the Neighbourhood and Community Standard, THG demonstrated that it is working in partnership with relevant organisations to deter and tackle anti-social behaviour and hate incidents in the neighbourhoods where it provides social housing.
+In relation to the Neighbourhood and Community Standard, the inspection found that THG works in partnership with relevant organisations to deter and tackle anti-social behaviour and hate incidents in the neighbourhoods where it provides social housing.

-We gained assurance that, in line with the Tenancy Standard, THG has arrangements in place to ensure properties are let in a fair and transparent way, working with appropriate third parties to allocate homes according to individual need.
-We saw evidence of THG ensuring tenants are supported in sustaining their homes, including successfully helping tenants to access financial support.
+Through the inspection we gained assurance that, in line with the Tenancy Standard, THG has arrangements in place to ensure properties are let in a fair and transparent way, working with appropriate third parties to allocate homes according to individual need.
+We saw evidence in the inspection of THG ensuring tenants are supported in sustaining their homes, including successfully helping tenants to access financial support.

 There are clear arrangements in place through which THG hears from its tenants and there is evidence of a wide range of meaningful engagement activities available to tenants.
 There are opportunities for tenants to be involved in short and long-term projects, and more structured arrangements including opportunities to influence as part of THG’s governance structure.
 We also saw evidence that tenant scrutiny and feedback has directly and positively impacted service delivery.

-THG has provided appropriate evidence that it is making effective use of its performance and insight information.
-It provides a range of information to tenants through a range of channels and the information is used to support effective scrutiny, using neighbourhood and property level data.
+THG provided appropriate evidence during the inspection that it is making effective use of its performance and insight information.
+It provides a range of information to tenants through a variety of channels, and the information is used to support effective scrutiny, using neighbourhood and property level data.

 Based on the evidence gained from the inspection there is assurance that THG’s governance arrangements enable it to effectively manage risk and adequately control the organisation, allowing it to deliver its objectives.